petripaavola/Intune/Reports/README.md

 ### Features: ###

+* This report shows information which is not available in Intune UI without making tens or hundreds of clicks to all Apps and AzureAD Groups
 * 2 main views usually used:
   * Find AzureAD Groups where single Application is assigned to
     * Sort by **App name** column (default)